 Since 2006, the Great Stories Club has reached more than 700 libraries and 30,000 young adults.

 From 2006 to 2012, ALA made more than 1,000 programming grants to libraries with funding from Oprah’s Angel Network.
 Five theme-based series were offered: “Facing Challenges”; “Choices”; “Breaking Boundaries”; “New Horizons”; and “Second Chances.”
 View reading lists and supporting materials for 2006-2012 themes.

 In 2015, the ALA Public Programs Office received a $350,000 grant from the National Endowment for the Humanities (NEH) to support three new rounds of Great Stories Club grants for libraries.
-Offered in 2015, 2016, and 2017, these NEH-supported programs will reach more than 8,000 young adults.
-Themes for these rounds include “Hack the Feed: Media, Resistance, Revolution”; “The Art of Change: Creation, Growth & Transformation”; and “Structures of Suffering: Origins of Teen Violence and Suicide.”
+Offered in 2015, 2016, and 2017, these NEH-supported programs reached more than 8,000 young adults.
+Themes for these rounds included “Hack the Feed: Media, Resistance, Revolution”; “The Art of Change: Creation, Growth & Transformation”; and “Structures of Suffering: Origins of Teen Violence and Suicide.”
 View reading lists and supporting materials for 2015-2017 themes.